Hello! You’re very welcome to the Grand Canal website.

 The purpose of this working group is to ensure that The Grand Canal is maintained to the highest possible standard and that it offers the maximum amenity values to everyone who uses it.
 This group consists of:

-Bruce Phillips – Assistant area manager with Dublin City Council
+Bruce Phillips – Chairperson, Assistant Area Manager with Dublin City Council

 Derek Farrell – Community and Social Development Officer with Dublin City Council